-- This financial year has seen the Council introduce a Climate Change board to formulate policies and initiatives in relation to climate change. - The Council has employed an officer dedicated to the climate change agenda, has committed to installing solar panel and battery technology to Gosport Leisure Centre; investing in technology for electric vehicles; rewilding parts of the Borough to attract flora and fauna; as well as our tree planting programme having planted 1000 trees this year. - The Council has also made the decision to bring in-house its Grounds Maintenance services; and to invest in this service via better training, new equipment and more weed-spraying which will further enhance the environment of our Borough.
+- The Council employs an officer dedicated to the climate change agenda, has committed to installing solar panel and battery technology to Gosport Leisure Centre; investing in technology for electric vehicles; rewilding parts of the Borough to attract flora and fauna; as well as our tree planting programme and special planting for the Queens Platinum Jubilee. - The Council Grounds Maintenance service has been brought back in house with the Council investing in this service via better training, new equipment and more weedspraying, which will further enhance the environment of our Borough.